derekwheee/sunchamber/README.md

-Sunchamber
+The Sun Chamber
 ==========

 ### What is this?

-Sunchamber is a Node/Socket.io web application.
+The Sun Chamber is a Node/Socket.io web application.
 I use it in conjunction with [arduino](https://github.com/frxnz/arduino) to monitor the temperature of my apartment and turn my air conditioner on and off.

 ### How does it work?
-Sunchamber is a websocket server that lives on The Internet.
+The Sun Chamber is a websocket server that lives on The Internet.
 I run a Node websocket client on my local machine.
 The client uses [johnny-five](https://github.com/rwaldron/johnny-five) to control an Arduino.
 The Arduino has a temperature sensor for monitor temperature, and a relay for